Janara Kellerman

 Carmen in Carmen

 “DMMO has been quietly nurturing Janara Kellerman in previous seasons, her pungent mezzo and keen dramatic instincts gracing such roles as Antonia’s mother in Hoffman and Rigoletto’s sultry Maddalena.
 Toss in her considerable dark beauty, and a try at Carmen seemed inevitable; the current season saw her take on Bizet’s Gypsy, in an impressively nuanced role debut.
 The habanera was voluptuous of tone, and Kellerman’s intelligently shaded Seguidilla purred erotically.
-Carmen is one of opera’s iconcic characters, of course, and Kellerman is a developing artist, but this was a highly promising assumption that will bear watching closely in seasons to come.”
+Carmen is one of opera’s iconcic characters, of course, and Kellerman is a developing artist, but this was a highly promising assumption

 “When Janara Kellerman struts on stage and launches into the famous habanera’s slinky chromatic descent, it’s easy to forget everyone else.
 Her voice is simultaneously agile and strong, like a big game cat that prowls through the underbrush pouncing on its prey.
 With her thick black hair, smoldering gaze and brazen swagger, Kellerman casts a spell more potent than a cloud of smoke.
 She deftly combines her character’s dramatic sense of abandon with the score’s demand for vocal control.”